DrZhivago1/DocWorld/README.md

 	IF "Vanilla Furniture Expanded" AND "Misc.
 Training"/"Combat Training" are installed:
 		Remove VFE punching bag.

-	IF "Vanilla Furniture Expanded" AND "Fertile Fields [1.0]" OR "RazzleDazzle!"
-OR "Simple Chains: Leather" are installed:
-		Add corresponding recipes to VFE campfire.

 	IF "ZARS Production Spots" AND "Thanks For All The Fish" OR "RimCuisine" are installed:
 		Move production spots into drop down designator from ZARS.